-- 4 garlic cloves, minced
+- 4 cloves of garlic, finely minced

-- 2 teaspoons fresh thyme, destemmed
+- 2 teaspoons fresh thyme, de-stemmed

-- 2 cups chicken stock
+- 2 cups chicken stock or broth

 - 1/2 cup heavy whipping cream

 - Add the flour into a shallow pie plate or dish.
-Dip each pork chop into the flour, coating well on all sides, and then shake off any excess flour.
-Add the floured pork chops to a small baking sheet and repeat the process until all of the pork chops are coated in flour- but do not discard the remaining flour.
+Dip each pork chop into the flour, coating well on all sides, and then shake off excess flour.
+Add the floured pork chops to a small baking sheet/platter and repeat the process until all the pork chops are coated in flour- but do not discard the remaining flour, set aside.

 - Take 2 tablespoons of the reserved flour and sprinkle it into the skillet.
-Stir the flour into the onion mixture until all of the flour begins to dissolve.
-The flour should absorb most, if not all, of any butter/oil left in the skillet- making sure that all of the flour has fully dissolved.
+Stir the flour into the onion mixture until all the flour begins to dissolve.
+The flour should absorb most, if not all, of any butter/oil left in the skillet- making sure that all the flour has fully dissolved.

 Keywords: pork, pork chops, gravy, southern, smothered pork chops, onion gravy